How will Brexit affect your holiday?

 If you're still worried about travelling to Europe after Brexit, there are plenty of destinations outside the EU just three or four hours from Londons major airports.
-Turkey, Tunisia, Morocco and Egypt have all been seeing a resurgence in UK trips over the past year, and if you want an authoritative list of post-Brexit holiday destinations take a look here.
+Trips to Turkey, Ireland and Iceland, for example, shouldn't be affected by Brexit so if you want a Brexit-proof trip there are plenty of options.

 5. Book your airport parking, airport hotel or lounge early

 Nothing to do with Brexit, but if you're looking to save money for your trip you'll almost always get the best price for your holiday add-ons by booking them with us as soon as you book your flights.
 Holiday Extras is never beaten on price, which means you won't find the same deal cheaper anywhere else.
 So with the cost of holiday spending money up, and a few extra costs like driving permits and insurance to take into account, you're best to take advantage of the early booking rate for your airport parking, hotel or lounge as soon as you can.